 Imagine a two-class society consisting of capitalists and workers.
 The capitalists get their income primarily from investments, and the workers get their income primarily from wages.
 Imagine that national output and income are growing at a real sustained rate of 2%, but the average rate of return on investments is 5%.
 Capital has the potential to grow over twice as fast as average income, but that potential isn’t normally realized because some income from capital is spent rather than reinvested.
-Suppose that the national savings rate is 10% of income, which means that savings are growing five times as fast as economic output and income.
-Capital will tend to grow until the total amount of capital is also five times as much as annual income.
+Suppose that the national savings rate is 10% of income, a rate that is five times the growth rate of national income.
+The growth in capital will reach a limit when amount of capital is also five times as much as annual income.
 At that point the savings rate of 10% of income can only add 2% to capital, since capital is 5 times income.
 So the growth rate of capital stabilizes at g, not r.
 Multiply the 5% rate of return by 5, the ratio of capital to income, and you get the share of income derived from capital (25%).
-But the savings rate is only 10%, so the savings added to capital are only 40% of the income from capital.
+But the savings rate is only 10%, so the savings added to capital each year are only 40% of the income from capital.
 So it makes sense that capital will actually grow at g (2%), instead of r (5%).
 A household living entirely from investment income needs to invest only 40% of its income to increase both its capital and its income by 2% a year.

 These relationships can be summarized by two equations given by Piketty: